devsecopstalks/website/content/episodes/Terraform in CI.md

 participants: ['Andrey', 'Mattias', 'Julien']
 ---

-How do you start to implement a CI pipeline when dealing with infrastructure as code ?
+How do you start to implement a CI pipeline when dealing with infrastructure as code implemented via Terraform?
-What are the security concerns when the credentials to the whole kingdom are used in an automated process ?
+What are the security concerns when the credentials to the whole kingdom are used in an automated process?
-In this episode, we discuss the various security and feasibility aspects of using terraform in a CI pipeline.
+In this episode, we discuss the various security and feasibility aspects of using Terraform in a CI pipeline.

 <!--more-->
 We start the episode by catching up with what we've been working on.
 Feel free to skip to 11:52 if you want to go directly to the topic.